Upland Inspiration

 Gun Dog magazine has been around since the early 1980’s and still provides good entertainment and instruction.
 Wing & Shot published a few years later, wasn’t around long but was good while it lasted!

 I still subscribe to Gun Dog magazine, though their subject-matter sometimes leans toward specialty venues for those that are often late-life onset hunters.
-Many of Gun Dog’s staff fall in that category; having only been actually hunting for a decade or so, (its editor-in-chief included).
+Many of Gun Dog’s staff fall in that category; having only been actually hunting for a decade or less, (its editor-in-chief included).
 The one true bright spot remains the training of dogs.
 There is good information offered from experienced contributors, trainers, and veterinarians.

 Pointing Dog Journal and Upland Almanac -